How to identify and avoid a Royal Mail fee to pay scam

 If you find yourself a victim of a Royal Mail scam, it is crucial to act quickly in order to mitigate the damage.
 Here are the steps you should take.

-Change any compromised passwords immediately.
+1. Change any compromised passwords immediately.

-Contact your bank and use the number on the back of your card to ensure you are speaking to a genuine representative.
+2. Contact your bank and use the number on the back of your card to ensure you are speaking to a genuine representative.
 Your bank may have a procedure in place to address Phishing or Smishing scams, however, there is no guarantee that you will receive a refund.

-If the bank’s final decision is still negative, your next step should be to contact the Financial Ombudsman Service.
+3. If the bank’s final decision is still negative, your next step should be to contact the Financial Ombudsman Service.

 Additionally, if you receive a call from someone impersonating your bank, immediately terminate the call and use a telephone call the customer service number printed on the back of your debit card to contact your bank.
-By taking these steps, you can minimize the impact of the scam on your personal and financial well-being.
+By taking these steps, you can minimise the impact of the scam on your personal and financial well-being.

 Summary